aad-1083474/little-nuxt-app/README.md

-# Nuxt Minimal Starter
+# Nuxt 3 & Pinia project

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) && [Pinia documentation](https://pinia.vuejs.org/core-concepts/)to learn more

+For this project we're using the following technologies:
+- Pinia
+- Nuxt
+- NuxtIcon
+- Tailwind CSS
+- Daisy UI

 ## Setup